- GDP (PPP):

-FDI Inflow:
+- FDI Inflow:

-    The Union of the Comoros has experienced more than 20 attempted coups since independence in 1975, most recently in 2013.
-Under a constitution adopted in 2001, the presidency rotates among the country’s three islands.
-In 2016, former coup leader Azali Assoumani won the presidency in a runoff election.
-In 2018, Assoumani suspended the constitutional court, cracked down on the opposition, and won a referendum that centralized executive power.
+The three-island Union of the Comoros has experienced more than 20 attempted coups since gaining independence in 1975; the most recent such attempt was in 2013.
+The two smaller islands seceded in 1997 but returned in 2001.
+In 2018, former coup leader turned President Azali Assoumani cracked down on the opposition and won a referendum that centralized executive power.
 He was reelected in 2019 in an election that was discredited by international observers.
-As a former colony, Comoros prioritizes its aid and trade relations with France; the French Treasury guarantees the Comorian franc.
-Comoros is a leading producer of ylang-ylang, cloves, and vanilla.
-In 2017, it applied for membership in the Southern African Development Community.
+As a former colony, Comoros prioritizes its aid and trade relations with France, and the French Treasury guarantees the Comorian franc.
+Comoros is a leading producer of ylang-ylang perfume essence, cloves, and vanilla.
+In 2018, it became a full member of the Southern African Development Community.